onepointconsulting/aws-s3-client/README.md

 Simple binary programme list AWS files with regular expressions that can perform the following operations on AWS S3:

 - List files using regular expression filters
-- Upload files
+- Upload files with flatten or recursive mode
-- Download files
+- Download files with flatten or recursive mode
 - Delete files
 - Copy multiple files to target folder
 - Move multiple files to target folder